assoconnect/remote-test/README.md

 ---
 ## Troubleshooting
 ### 1. How to run a PHP command
-To run a command (like a Symfony or Composer command), you will need to execute it via `docker-compose`, prefixing it with `docker-compose exec php`.
+To run a command (like a Symfony or Composer command), you will need to execute it via `docker compose`, prefixing it with `docker compose exec php`.

-For example, to create a database with the MySQL connection, you will have to run `docker-compose exec php php bin/console doctrine:database:create`.
+For example, to create a database with the MySQL connection, you will have to run `docker compose exec php php bin/console doctrine:database:create`.
-To add a package to Composer, you will have to run `docker-compose exec php composer require <your-package>`
+To add a package to Composer, you will have to run `docker compose exec php composer require <your-package>`

 ### 2. How to connect to the MySQL container
 The connection to your database URL is managed throught the `DATABASE_URL` set in the `apps/backend/.env` file.
 Because we are in a Docker environment, with our services running in distinct containers, you have to reference the MySQL container for the connection :